top of page

 How does ketamine work?

-Pharmacologically, ketamine acts by blocking NMDA receptors found on neurons in the central nervous system.
-However, it is not fully understood how or why this results in ketamine’s beneficial effects.
+Pharmacologically, ketamine acts by blocking NMDA receptors found on neurons in the central nervous system, resulting in the release of a protein called “brain-derived neurotropic factor” (BDNF) which has beneficial effects on nerve cells and their complex connections with one another.
 Ketamine’s many novel effects on the brain are an active area of ongoing medical research, but neuroscience has shown that ketamine promotes the growth of new nerve synapses in the prefrontal cortex of the brain.
 This encourages the development of new neural connections and pathways that support positive thoughts and behaviors, and enhance psychological flexibility and ability to change.
 Scientists call this process of forming new connections in the brain “neuroplasticity”.
 In this way, ketamine can be thought of as “rewiring” the brain.
 One leading physician-scientist researching ketamine has described it as “awakening the mind”.

 How is ketamine different from other antidepressant medications (like Prozac, Zoloft, Lexapro, etc.)?